Mutendwa/Group-10-Phase-2-Project/README.md

 Do houses with a waterfront view have a significantly higher average price compared to houses without a view?
 To what extent does the combined influence of bedrooms and bathrooms affect the price of a house?

+### Data Understanding
+The dataset comprises 21,597 entries across 21 columns, reflecting various aspects of housing data.
+Most columns show a non-null count, indicating a relatively complete dataset.
+However, there are some key points to note regarding potential missing values.

+### Column Names and Descriptions for King County Data Set
+*Property Attributes

+id - Unique identifier for a house date - Date house was sold price - Sale price (target variable) bedrooms - Number of bedrooms bathrooms - Number of bathrooms sqft_living - Square footage of living space in the home sqft_lot - Square footage of the lot floors - Number of floors (levels) in house waterfront - Whether the house is on a waterfront eg a lake view - Quality of view from house condition - How good the overall condition of the house is.
+Related to maintenance of house. explanation of each condition code grade - Overall grade of the house.
+Related to the construction and design of the house. explanation of each building grade code sqft_above - Square footage of house apart from basement sqft_basement - Square footage of the basement yr_built - Year when house was built yr_renovated - Year when house was renovated zipcode - ZIP Code used by the United States Postal Service lat - Latitude coordinate long - Longitude coordinate sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors Data Source and it’s suitability for the project
+The data source utilized for our analysis was obtained from GitHub, specifically from the House Price Dataset uploaded by Learn-Co-Curriculum in 2021.
+This dataset includes variables such as date, view, square footage of above-ground living space, square footage of basements, year of renovation, zipcode, latitude, longitude, square footage of living areas, and square footage of lots.
+These variables are crucial for addressing our research questions.

+Reference Learn-Co-Curriculum.
+(2021).
+House Price Dataset.
+GitHub. https://github.com/learn-co-curriculum/dsc-phase-2-project-v2-3

+### LImitation
+Nonetheless, it is important to acknowledge that this dataset, being from 2021, may not fully reflect the current market conditions.
+Market dynamics could have shifted in the intervening period, potentially impacting the relevance of our analysis.
+Additionally, as this is secondary data, there may be limitations regarding its accuracy and applicability to our current study.
 ## Technologies
 Python\
 Jupyter\